shinnosukeono/shinnosukeono.github.io/content/post/dataclasses/index.md

 ```

+There's even a `repe` created for free!
 So I can quite easily query `force_dataclass.multiplier` and get `Out[4]: 97.40909103400242`.
 What's nice about this is now tht it's a data class instead of a dictionary most IDE's will autocomplete the `dataclass` fields for you, which is another bonus.

 The other major benefit is now I have a nice reusable data container which I could make a little more generic and use in many places.
 I can do this because dataclasses also accept default values for fields.
 So I can change my previous class to something like this:

 ```python
 @dataclass